Robert Muldoon: Arthur Allan Thomas

-After David Yallop drew Muldoon's attention to the case of Arthur Allan Thomas, twice convicted for the murders of farming couple Harvey and Jeannette Crewe, Muldoon asked Robert Adams-Smith, a QC, to review the case.
+After David Yallop drew Muldoon's attention to the case of Arthur Allan Thomas, twice convicted for the murders of farming couple Harvey and Jeannette Crewe, Muldoon asked Robert Adams-Smith QC to review the case.
 Adams-Smith reported 'an injustice may have been done', and Muldoon pushed through a royal pardon for Thomas.
 A subsequent Royal Commission of Inquiry exonerated Thomas and recommended he be paid $950,000 as compensation for the time he served.

 Muldoon on an incongruous trip to Disneyland, in November 1977.
 Despite an abrasive personality, the Prime Minister was known for his eccentric behaviour – including an unexplained affection for Mickey Mouse.

 East Coast Bays by-election

 Muldoon's appointment of Frank Gill as New Zealand's ambassador to the United States led to a by-election in Gill's seat of East Coast Bays.
-Muldoon's favoured candidate was Sue Wood, at the time National's Vice President and later party President.
+Muldoon's favoured candidate was Sue Wood, at the time National's vice president and later party President.
 National selected the economically liberal Don Brash, a future Governor of the Reserve Bank of New Zealand and later leader of the National Party, as its candidate.
 Brash lost the by-election to Social Credit's Gary Knapp, a major upset and a blow for Muldoon's leadership.
 Muldoon blamed Brash and the party organisation for the defeat, but was strongly rebuked by the party for this stance.
 The loss of the by-election provided the catalyst for growing opposition within the National Party to Muldoon's leadership.